 You can discover the absolute best beach Christmas decorations below.
 The holidays are a great time to spruce up your home and add a few touches that reflect the season.
-Some homeowners already have a beach or nautical theme for their house while others might want to introduce Christmas beach decor design ideas.
+Some homeowners already have a beach theme or a nautical theme for their house, while others might want to introduce Christmas beach decor design ideas.
 There are so many ideas to deck the halls that can be inspired by both the beach and the holiday season.

 We go through so many different options below including Christmas beach ornaments, photo cards, wreaths, garlands, shower curtains, and more.
 Whether you are searching for small accents, beach Christmas tree decorations, or nautical holiday decor, we have you covered below.
 There are so many different products for you to have the tropical Christmas of your dream.

-Beach Christmas Decorations
+Beach Christmas Decor

+Find all of our ideas and inspiration for beach Christmas Trees here.
 Beach Christmas ornaments come in all shapes and sizes.
 In fact, there are actually coastal inspired ornaments that blend well with traditional ornaments.
 I will go over some different ideas below that you can incorporate for your Christmas tree.

 One of the top examples includes dried starfish, which can be small or large depending on your tree and the ornaments you are using.
 These actually look better if they are bleached or white in color but there are also some stores that sell them in Christmas colors (red, gold and green).
 The key when decorating a tree with starfish is to make sure that they are about the same size as all the other ornaments, or they complement the other sizes.
 In addition, make sure you are using a variety of colors unless you are going for a specific color-theme.